univalence/spark-tools/site/src/main/tut/spark-test/getting_started.md

 dfUT.assertEquals(dfExpected)
 ```
-Throws the following exception :
+Throws the following exception:
 ```
-java.lang.AssertionError: The data set content is different :
+java.lang.AssertionError: The data set content is different:
 [2] was not equal to [1]
 [1] was not equal to [2]
 [4] was not equal to [3]